wesleychristelis/ngrx-poc/README.md

   * It ensures this by making your store state immutable in dev mode.

-* Router Store integration module
+* Router Store integration module (https://github.com/ngrx/router-store)
+  * Allows for time travel of the store
+  *